Aider-AI/aider/docs/benchmarks.md

 It would also significantly increase the cost of this sort of benchmarking.
 So I didn't do that.

-Benchmarking against 133 exercises provides some robustness all by itself, since we are measuring the performance across many exercises.
+Benchmarking against 133 exercises already provides some robustness, since we are measuring the performance across many exercises.

 But to get a sense of how much the API variance impacts the benchmark outcomes,